Making your first font with Glyphr Studio

 .
 When I'm pretty happy with everything, I make a copy of it and call it something like flattened or export My Font - flattened.ai

 .
-In the copied file I can make all kinds of destructive actions, like remove guide lines or random shapes, flattening shapes, outlining strokes... basically all the stuff outlined below.
+In the copied file I can make all kinds of destructive actions, like removing guidelines or random shapes, flattening shapes, outlining strokes... basically all the stuff outlined below.

 Flatten your characters